RPM Package Manager: RPM.org

 The rpm.org community's first major code revision was in July 2007; version 4.8 was released in January 2010, version 4.9 in March 2011, 4.10 in May 2012, 4.11 in January 2013, 4.12 in September 2014 and 4.13 in July 2015.

 This version is used by distributions such as Fedora Linux, Red Hat Enterprise Linux and derivatives, openSUSE, SUSE Linux Enterprise, Unity Linux, Mageia, OpenEmbedded, Tizen and OpenMandriva Lx (formerly Mandriva).

-RPM v5
+RPM v5 (Defunct)

 Jeff Johnson, the RPM maintainer since 1999, continued development efforts together with participants from several other distributions.
 RPM version 5 was released in May 2007.

-This version is used by distributions such as Wind River Linux (until Wind River Linux 10), Rosa Linux, and OpenMandriva Lx (former Mandriva Linux which switched to rpm5 in 2011) and also by the OpenPKG project which provides packages for other common UNIX-platforms.
+This version was used by distributions such as Wind River Linux (until Wind River Linux 10), Rosa Linux, and OpenMandriva Lx (former Mandriva Linux which switched to rpm5 in 2011) and also by the OpenPKG project which provides packages for other common UNIX-platforms.

-OpenMandriva Lx is going to switch back to rpm.org for 4.0 release.
+OpenMandriva Lx has switched back to rpm.org for 4.0 release.

 OpenEmbedded, the last major user of RPM5, switched back to rpm.org due to issues in RPM5.